 If you have any questions about this – or any of our other strategies, please contact us for prompt assistance.

-You can gain access to the Asset Allocation 2-2 Premium Strategy page by clicking this link or any of the blue links throughout the page below for instant access to the current ETFs being held by the strategy, all historical trades, related news, and a multitude of actionable details.
+You can get instant access to the Premium Asset Allocation 2-2 Premium Strategy page by clicking this link or any of the blue links throughout the page below.
+This premium-membership page provides the current ETFs being held by the strategy, all historical trades, related news, and a multitude of actionable details.
 Why not put this strategy's consistently climbing performance – providing positive returns in any type of economic or market environment – to work for you today?

 *Past performance is not necessarily indicative of future returns